RsyncProject/rsync/rsync.1.md

     permissions on the hard-linked files).
 This does mean that this option is only looking at the existing files in the destination hierarchy itself.

-    If `--info=skip` was specified (which is implied by `-vv`) then rsync outputs a "FILENAME exists (INFO)" message where the INFO indicates one of "uptodate", "type differs", or "differs".
-However, if you specified the `--checksum` option, you must have specified `--info-skip2` to get the "differs" or "uptodate" info since rsync will not take the extra time to checksum these skipped files unless you really want it to (a parenthetical suffix that is not "type differs" is elided if we are skipping the checksum check for an existing file).
+    When `--info=skip2` is used rsync will output "FILENAME exists (INFO)" messages where the INFO indicates one of "uptodate", "type differs", or "differs".
+The first level of skip messages (which is also implied by `-vv`) outputs the exists message without the "(INFO)" suffix.

 0.  `--remove-source-files`